RaijmakersH/az900-labs/Instructions/Walkthroughs/15-Manage resource locks.md

 3. Return to the storage account blade and confirm you can now delete the resource.

 Congratulations!
-You created a resource group, added a lock to resource group and tested deletion, tested deleting a resource in the resource group, and removed the resource lock.
+You created a resource group, added a lock to resource group and tested deletion of a resource in the resource group, removed the resource lock and then deleted the resource.

 **Note**: To avoid additional costs, you can remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see how the delete is proceeding.